-Anyway, after doing our research the Honeybee and I finally bought a new refrigerator a few weeks ago, and we ended up getting a terrific deal because we took our time and did our homework.
+Anyway, after doing our research the Honeybee and I ended up getting a terrific deal because we took our time and did our homework.

 1. Become Star-struck.
 Buy Energy Star labeled appliances, which are certified as meeting government requirements for energy efficiency.
 Products with the Energy Star label not only result in lower utility bills, but also often entitle the buyer to utility company rebates.